Invasion of Privacy: Public Disclosure of Private Facts

 Matters of public record, such as birth date, military service records, and others, are exempted.
 The defendant may claim this defense by showing that the disclosed fact was actually a matter of public record.
 However, it should be noted that, unlike defamation actions, truth is no defense to a claim for public disclosure of private facts.
 This means that a defendant cannot refute a claim by showing that the disclosed fact was actually true or accurate.

 Was Your Privacy Violated?
-Get a Free Claim Review
+Call a Lawyer Today

 Disclosing private facts to the public can be an actionable claim.
 Depending on the state, there are several important elements you'll have to prove to be successful.
 This can all get a little confusing, but it doesn't need to be.
 You should have solid legal representation on your side to help you understand the law and pursue your case in court.
-Learn more today with a free claim review from a personal injury attorney at no obligation.
+Learn more today by finding an injury law attorney near you.